 Not every keyword has the same value on Google.
 The word insurance is considered the most valuable and is worth around $55 per click, according to Google search statistics by keyword.
 So, if you see an ad about it and click on it just for fun, you just wasted someone’s 55 bucks for nothing.
 The same data shows that on top of the list are words like ‘loans’ and ‘mortgage’.

 32. Having a question in the meta title will raise the CTR by 14.1%.

 Google words search statistics indicate that it’s smarter to publish articles with a title that contains a question.
 These titles are proven to be clicked over 14% more by users than those that are a clear statement.
 For example, ‘Why coffee is good for you’ will be clicked 14% more than ‘Coffee is good for you’.

-33. One of the most asked questions on Google is ‘what is my IP address’.
+33. One of the most asked questions on Google is ‘what to watch’.

 People search for data about themselves on the internet most of the time.
-For example, one of the most searched questions is ‘what is my IP address’, according to Google trends.
-Some other popular searches include ‘where am I’, ‘where’s my refund’, ‘who called me’, etc. But data pinpoint the question ‘when are the NBA playoffs?’ as the most Googled thing for 2019 and 2020.
+For example, the most Googled thing is ‘what to watch’, according to Google trends.
+Some other popular searches include, ‘where’s my refund’, ‘how you like that’, “what is my IP address” etc.

 34. Disney Plus was the most Googled term in 2019 stateside.